 There are several Ketchikan Tours that include a visit here or you can tour the center on your own.
 It is located just beside City Park and is approximately 1 mile from the Cruise Ship Docks.
-We found it on the Walking Tour Map and walked there.
+I found it on the Walking Tour Map and walked there.
 Alternatively, you can take the Free 'Salmon Run' Bus which operates on a 20 minute loop from the Cruise Ship Docks and drops you off right in front of the Center.

 The 'Honoring those who give' Totem Pole just outside the entry to the Totem Heritage Center is incredible, as is the explanation behind it.
 It was carved to commemorate the founding of the Totem Heritage Center and has the following figures: